 As the crust is baking, make the filling.
 Make sure all the ingredients are at room temperature!
-I usually first measure the quantity then leave the ingredients out for a couple hours before I actually make it.
-It helps prevent cracks from forming while it bakes.
+I usually measure the quantities first, then leave the ingredients out for a couple hours before I actually make it.
+Starting with room temperature ingredients will help the cheesecake prevent cracks from forming while it bakes.
 If a cold filling batter was put into a hot oven, it would rise and then fall too quickly due to the sudden change in temperature.
-However, if it is already at room temperature, then the difference would not be so dramatic.
+However, if it is already at room temperature, then the difference would not be as dramatic.

-In a stand mixer, whip the cream cheese frosting with the salt and vanilla until it is smooth and soft.
+In a stand mixer, whip the cream cheese with salt and vanilla until it is smooth and soft.
 Slowly pour in the sugar and whip until silky.

 Scrape down the side of the bowl then turn the mixer back on medium.
 Add the eggs one at a time, making sure it is fully incorporated before the next egg goes in.
 Scrape down the sides of the bowl.